egxn/boo/README.md

 ./run.sh

-# Client use
+# How to use it in your app

 1. Create a new websocket connection to `ws://localhost:5000/ws/{client_id}`
 2. Consume the API (using the same the client_id).
-3. The tasks queued using the REST API and the outcome will be sent using the websocket.
+3. The tasks are queued using the REST API and the outcome will be sent using the websocket.

 # Example clients list